LordNoteworthy/windows-internals/windows-nt-device-driver-development.md

 * When a PF occurs, the CPU transfers control to the registered page fault handler within the OS, in Windows, to the Memory Manager.
 * If the VA is valid and the process have the permissions to access that page, the memory manager must allocate a new physical page, then ask the I/O manager to read the data from disk into that new physical page.
 Only then, the PF is resolved.
 * Windows virtual memory implementation supports a bit in each virtual-to-physical page table entry that indicates if the page can be accessed from user mode.
-* Windows provides an additional bit to control access to a page called *read only* that indicates whather the page can be written.
+* Windows provides an additional bit to control access to a page called *read only* that indicates weather the page can be written.
 * The file cache consists of views into various mapped files and shares physical memory with the rest of the OS.
-* Virtual memory allows memory to be shared accross multiple processe, which is the capbility of two page tables to reference to the same physical memory.
+* Virtual memory allows memory to be shared across multiple process, which is the capability of two page tables to reference to the same physical memory.
 * An example of memory sharing would be sharing DLLs between two applications so that only one copy of the DLL is present in memory at any time.
 * Within a virtual page, there us a bit which indicates if the page is allowed to be shared.
-* There is no requirements that says, if there is two virtual references to the same physical page, the two vritual page table entries must contain the same attributes.
+* There is no requirements that says, if there is two virtual references to the same physical page, the two virtual page table entries must contain the same attributes.
 * Copy-On-Write is a mechanism for allowing shared memory access when appropriate.
 * That means, as long as the page is not being modified, copy-on-write operates very much like any other shared memory page.
 * The only time it differs is when a process attempts to modify the content of that page, which leads to a #PF.
 Therefore, the memory manager after handling the exception and analyzing the cause of the exception, find out that the page has copy-on-write attribute, the memory manager copy then the current physical page into a new physical page and adjust the virtual page table entry to point to the new physical page.
 Both copy-on-write and read only attribute are cleared for that page.
 * Most of standard windows DLLs are built so they each use a separate load address.
 This mechanism maximizes the speed at which apps load.
 Otherwise, the  windows loader have to performs relocations which then breaks the sharing of the pages as they are maked as copy-on-write.